TheresaLui/SelfHelpContent_v2/articles/microsoft.datashare/datashare-synchsettings.md

 # Why is my synchronization setting not saved for my Data Share?

-When creating a Data Share, if the Data Provider does not enable a synchronization schedule for the Data Consumer to subscribe to, the Data Consumers data will not be automatically refreshed.
-Follow the below steps to resolve this issue:
+When creating a Data Share, if the Data Provider does not enable a synchronization schedule for the Data Consumer to subscribe to, the Data Consumer's data will not be automatically refreshed.

 ## **Recommended Steps**